bevyengine/bevy-website/content/learn/book/intro/the-three-letters.md

   - Use the same powerful patterns for [control flow](@/learn/book/control-flow/_index.md) everywhere.

 Learning to take advantage of _everything_ a modern ECS has to offer will take time, but Bevy's ECS is actually extremely approachable!
 Start simple, and only add in new concepts and patterns when there is a problem to solve.
-The basics are straightforward, and if you are coming from a "traditional" engine, you can generally start by using the general patterns and structures you are used to.
+The basics are straightforward, and if you are coming from a "traditional" engine, you can start by using the general patterns and structures you are used to.

 [data locality]: https://en.wikipedia.org/wiki/Locality_of_reference